 In June 2010, the Coalition Government announced plans for a national Olympic and Paralympic-style sports competition for schools.
 The first competition began in September 2011 with the finals taking place in May 2012 at the Olympic Park.
-The finals of the 2016 School Games took place at Loughborough University on 1-4 September.

 A review published in July 2016 concluded that the School Games are “well placed to make a strong contribution” to the Government’s sports strategy.
 The report made 17 recommendations aimed at maximising the value and impact of the Games and ensuring that they are “relevant to more children and young people and their lives today.”
-An update on the review was published in November 2016.

 From October 2012, new regulations have applied to the provision of outdoor space by schools.
 These require that suitable outdoor space must be provided to enable “pupils to play outside” and “physical education to be provided to pupils in accordance with the school curriculum”.

 Local authorities and schools must seek the consent of the Secretary of State when seeking to dispose of publicly funded school land, including playing fields.
 Guidance on the disposal of school playing fields, which was updated in February 2015, sets out the relevant legislation and procedure relating to the disposal of school land.